 PREVIOUS FIRESIDES:

-SUNDAY, NOVEMBER 17 • 2 PM: “The Native People Presence in Central Oregon from Time Immemorial” was presented by Wilson Wewa.
-A Northern Paiute’s stories of growing up on the Warm Springs Reservation and the travels he and his grandmother, Maggie Wewa, did all around the Pacific Northwest were very interesting and enlightening to the large crowd that gathered to hear himi.
-If you missed it, go to our YouTube page and you can catch it there: https://youtu.be/_FWDQC4uQJM.
+SUNDAY, NOVEMBER 17, 2024 “The Native People Presence in Central Oregon from Time Immemorial” was presented by Wilson Wewa.
+A Northern Paiute’s stories of growing up on the Warm Springs Reservation and the travels he and his grandmother, Maggie Wewa, did all around the Pacific Northwest.
+They were fascinating and enlightening to the large crowd that gathered to hear him.
+If you missed it, visit our YouTube page and enjoy the event here: https://youtu.be/_FWDQC4uQJM.

 We wish to thank Cody Roux Media for the filming and editing, and the City of Sisters for providing grant funds to allow us to do this for you.